j-Tinga/Ghibli-Film-Reviewer/README.md

 - Learn how to implement a back-end for a mobile app (Firebase or SQLite)

 ## App Pages/Features
 __Login Page__ - Landing page for when the app is initially open.
-(Username and password are currently static, any text would do)
+(Username and password are currently static, any valid text would do)

 ![Login Page Screenshot](https://github.com/j-Tinga/Ghibli-Film-Reviewer/blob/main/Ghibi%20Screenshots/Login.JPG?raw=true)

 __Film Library__  - This where users can look through all the Studio Ghibli Films, read information about those films (Name,  Rotten Tomato Score, Director, Synopsis etc.), review or add it to their watch list.